Skanska Deploys Bluebeam Revu on its Largest Project To Date, the New Karolinska Solna Project in Stockholm, Sweden

 Revu is making a significant impact on the way that the NKS project team is managing information.
-In particular, Revu is helping the team organize and link related information found in their SharePoint system.
+In particular, Revu is helping the team organise and link related information found in their SharePoint system.
 First, the project’s document control team is searching PDFs so they can instantly identify all instances of specific architectural references.
 Those references are then linked to the affiliated documents.
-Then, when a contractor in the field needs to look up the references instead of remembering the drawings number associated with the references, he or she simply clicks on the comment and the applicable document automatically opens.
+Then, when a contractor in the field needs to look up the references instead of remembering the drawings number associated with the references, they simply click on the comment and the applicable document automatically opens.
 As a result, answers to jobsite questions are being found in just minutes.
-When additional comments need to be made, the contractors are annotating PDFs with Revu’s customizable, industry-standard annotations including text, highlights, shapes, CAD symbols, clouds and measurements.
+When additional comments need to be made, the contractors are annotating PDFs with Revu’s customisable, industry-standard annotations including text, highlights, shapes, CAD symbols, clouds and measurements.
 By annotating PDFs digitally, design questions and feedback are available as soon as a PDF is checked back into SharePoint.